What better way to show the passage of time in Time Travel stories than by having humans lack appendixes and other vestigial organs? Progress!

 - This is exhibited by the children in Nicole Luiken's Violet Eyes.

-- H. G. Wells started from a humanoid body plan, then stripped off everything — limbs, digestive tracts, sexual reproduction — that he thought mechanization and/or medical technology could potentially make obsolete.
+- The War of the Worlds (1898): In designing the Martians, H. G. Wells started from a humanoid body plan, then stripped off everything — limbs, digestive tracts, sexual reproduction — that he thought mechanization and/or medical technology could potentially make obsolete.
 All that he left them was a giant head, a few tendrils for pushing buttons, and the ability to breathe.
 Instead of eating, they drain captured aliens and humans of blood and inject it into their bodies.

 - In The Big Bang Theory, Sheldon argues that his pinky toes and lateral incisors are smaller than average, indicating that he is a more advanced form of humanity, a "homo novus", and thus is too evolved to learn how to drive.
 Leonard would beg to differ, but doesn't bother.

 - Doctor Who: Lady Cassandra, from five billion years in the future, who appears in "The End of the World" and "New Earth", is the self-proclaimed "Last Human" and is nothing but eyes and a mouth on skin stretched trampoline-like in a frame, attached to her Brain in a Jar.
 However, in her case it's because she's had extensive plastic surgeries, not evolution, as the latter episode shows humans and human-descendants (and a younger version of Cassandra) who look perfectly normal.